Real Estate13 min read

 New licensees must complete additional education:

-• 30 hours within first year
+• 30 hours within the first year — mandatory, not optional

-• Separate from continuing education
+• Separate from the 16-hour continuing education cycle that follows

-3. Understand Standard vs. Limited Service
+3. Understand Standard vs. Limited Service Agency

 Virginia's unique agency categories:

-• Standard agent provides full service
+• Standard agent provides full fiduciary service

-• Limited service agent reduced duties
+• Limited service agent provides a reduced, written-agreement scope of duties

-• Know the minimum duties
+• Know the statutory minimum duties that apply even to limited service

 4. Key Numbers to Remember